SanthaCruz/affiliate-marketing-guide/README.md

-# affiliate-marketing-guide
+# Traffic System Review

-A beginner-friendly resource hub for learning affiliate marketing, free traffic generation, GitHub Pages, SEO, and online business strategies.
-Includes practical guides, tools, and reviews to help build sustainable online income.
+Welcome to this resource hub for affiliate marketing, free traffic generation, GitHub Pages, SEO, and online business growth.

+## What You'll Learn

+- Free traffic methods
+- Affiliate marketing fundamentals
+- GitHub Pages website creation
+- Search engine optimization (SEO)
+- Online business tools and resources

+## Resources

+- Traffic Guides
+- SEO Tutorials
+- Marketing Tools
+- Product Reviews

+## Disclaimer

+This repository may contain affiliate links.
+I may earn a commission from qualifying purchases at no additional cost to you.